 P.H.Holt have awarded WEB £5000 towards working with our Young Boys' Group.

 In addition to our principal funders, we have developed fantastic relationships with many local businesses who generously offer unique and professional support within their field of expertise.

 Auger work exclusively for the insurance industry where they pride themselves in being the market leader in the handling of household claims for water and drainage issues.
 A national operation is handled from a central office in the Wirral which focuses on a locally employed workforce providing the highest levels of customer service to a variety of blue chip insurers.
 They are also a passionate supporter of our Corporate Social Responsibility packages being the proud owner of a Gold Package for 2016 and 2017.
 Auger not only support WEB as a company; the whole workforce are behind WEB’s aims and objectives via a variety of fundraising walks and activities for which we are hugely grateful and appreciative.

-Employees from the Merseyside branch of Renshaw Napier Ltd have been an invaluable part of our fundraising activities for 2016 raising an amazing £1262 so far securing our Bronze Package through our Corporate Social Responsibility initiative.
+Employees from the Merseyside branch of Renshaw Napier Ltd have been an invaluable part of our fundraising activities.
 They continuously support fundraising events in order to make a difference within their local community.